requesada/pomodoro-blacklist/README.md

 This device will help your inattentive brain stay on task using the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).

 ## Running
-This is currently being submitted to [AMO](https://addons.mozilla.org), and future work may include porting it to Chrome.
+Currently awaiting review at [AMO](https://addons.mozilla.org), and future work may include porting it to Chrome.
 For now, you can run it temporarily in Firefox following [these instructions](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).

 ## Front of device
 <img src="assets/images/front.png" alt="Front of device" style="width: 50%; height: auto;"><br>